About this guide

 New Year resolutions are easy to make but can be hard to keep.
 If you want to make some resolutions to save money or improve your energy efficiency there are many actions you can choose.

 A really effective way to save is by becoming more energy efficient at home.
-Equipped with some realistic and practical tips, you can reduce your energy bills and start saving now.
-Many of our energy saving tips are no cost or low cost, so whatever your preferences or budget you can reduce your impact and start saving for next year's festivities.
+Equipped with some realistic and practical tips, you can reduce your energy use and energy bills.
+Many of our energy saving tips are no cost or low cost, so you can reduce your impact and start saving for next year's festivities.

 Resources and assistance